XiaoqiongGu/bioinformatics/scripts/github.md

 # show modified files in working directory,staged for your next commit
 	git status

-# addd a file as it looks now to your next commit
+# add or update a file as it looks now to your next commit
 	git add .
 	git add -A  # Flags and parameters in git are case sensitive, and the -A flag can stage all my unstaged changes.